 Messrs.
-Edwards, Ewing and Waitman serve on our audit committee, and the Board has determined that Mr. Ewing qualifies as an audit committee financial expert as defined by the SEC.
-If elected, it is anticipated that Mr. Burns will be appointed to the audit committee to replace Mr. Waitman, who will not be standing for re-election as a Class II director at the Annual Meeting.
-The audit committee met eight times during 2007.
+Edwards, Ewing and Burns serve on our audit committee, and the Board has determined that Mr. Ewing qualifies as an audit committee financial expert as defined by the SEC.
+The audit committee met 11 times during 2008.

 Compensation Committee.
 The compensation committee is comprised entirely of independent directors who meet the independence requirements of Nasdaq.
 In accordance with the compensation committee charter, the members are "outside directors" as defined in Section 162(m) of the Internal Revenue Code of 1986, as amended, and "non-employee directors" within the meaning of Section 16 of the Exchange Act.
 The responsibilities of the compensation committee include: